vestrel00/contacts-android/docs/entities/sync-contact-data.md

 synced because they are not account specific and they have no sync adapters and no remote service to interface with.

-> For more info, read [Integrate custom data](./../customdata/integrate-custom-data.md).
+> ℹ️ For more info, read [Integrate custom data](./../customdata/integrate-custom-data.md).

 ## Custom data from other apps may be synced